banacorn/agda-mode/README.md

   * or from a shell: `apm install agda-mode`
 4. If you have Agda installed properly (i.e. `agda` is in the [PATH](https://en.wikipedia.org/wiki/PATH_(variable)), check it in your console), then it's good to go.

+## Recommanded Settings

+### Enable Scroll Past End

+Go to `Settings > Editor > Scroll Past End` and enable it to allow the editor to be scrolled past the end of the last line.
+The reason is that the height of the "panel" at the bottom is constantly changing, and it would be annoying if the editor jumps up and down with the panel.

 ## Commands

 This is an exhaustive list of available commands.